Chalillo Dam

+Two smaller dams, the Mollejon and Vaca, are downstream from the Chalillo Dam.
+The Mollejon has a capacity of 25.2 MW and the Vaca has a capacity of 19 MW.
+The three dams together meet approximately 40% of Belize's energy needs.
+All three dams are operated by Fortis Belize (formerly Belize Electric Company Limited).

 Location

 Chalillo Hydroelectric Dam is situated in the westernmost part of the country where the Macal River converges with the Raspaculo River.
 It is located in the Maya Mountains and shares adjacency with the Chiquibul National Park and the Pine Ridge Forest Reserve.
 Positioning Chalillo Hydroelectric Dam approximately 16 kilometers from the Guatemalan border.

 Purpose

 The primary purpose of Chalillo Hydroelectric Dam is to impound the water in the 46m storage dam during the rainy season and release during shortage.
 At the base of the dam, through a low level valve, water is released during the dry period.
 Basically, water is carried from the dam downstream to the powerhouse which protects the generating Kaplan turbines.
 Subsequent to powering the electric turbines, the water drifts back into the Macal River through the tailrace channel and back to its natural route towards its sister facility, Mollejon hydroelectric power plant.

 Production

 All necessary equipment and controls required for the production of power is contained in the Power House.
 The circular steel pen stock which is about 80 meters in length and 2.4 meters in diameter facilitates the transport of water from the dam to the power plant.
 The Kaplan turbine generators equipped with adjustable blades, modern electronic and hydraulic systems help in the production of power.
 Subsequently, the power is delivered through the 115Kv line which is interconnected to Mollejon switchyard.
 Power is then distributed to BEL's grid via Mollejon.